etler/recipes/tofu-parmesan.md

 * salt
 * pepper

-1. Drain and press tofu cut into 4 slabs
+1. Drain and press tofu
-1. Preheat oven to 400 degrees
+1. Preheat oven to 400°F
 1. Mix bread crumbs with Parmesan and spices and seasoning
 1. Preheat skillet with oil to pan fry
 1. Dust tofu lightly with flour